Pter61/context-i2w/README.md

 ```

 ## Credits
-- Thanks to [Pic2Word](https://github.com/google-research/composed_image_retrieval) authors, zero-shot accuracy code is adapted from there and pre-trained models are used in the command line interface.
+- Thanks to [Pic2Word](https://github.com/google-research/composed_image_retrieval) authors, our baseline code adapted from there.